GU-CLASP/language-and-perception/meetings.md

 ### Read

+  * X. Yu, H. Zhang, Y. Song, Y. Song, and C. Zhang.
+What you see is what you get: Visual pronoun coreference resolution in dialogues.
+In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), pages 5122–5131, Hong Kong, China, Nov.
+2019.
+Association for Computational Linguistics. [paper](https://www.aclweb.org/anthology/D19-1516) (recommended by Sharid and Simon) 2019-12-13

   * Research talk by [Vaishnavi Annavarjula](http://insidr.nu/eton-ab/) 2019-12-02

   * F. Cavicchio, D. Melcher, and M. Poesio.
 The effect of linguistic and visual salience in visual world studies.
 Frontiers in Psychology, 5:176, 2014. [paper](https://www.frontiersin.org/article/10.3389/fpsyg.2014.00176) (recommended by Sharid and Simon) 2019-11-15